We're above the clouds!

 - In the Sumerian mythos, all of the deities have clouds that they can ride on.
 The clouds can teleport to any place that has clouds in the sky, are immune to all attacks and can carry anything the controlling deity wishes.

 - In The Legend of Zelda: The Minish Cap, in one of the later dungeons, there are clouds you can walk on.
-Also, there are such clouds you need to explore in order to get to the dungeon in the first place.
+Also, there are such clouds you need to explore in order to get to the dungeon in the first place, and you obtain a special set of shovel-like claws to dig through some of them.

-- Double subverted as well as invoked, at least as far as the playable characters are concerned, in Super Mario Galaxy 2 Mario and Luigi can't stand on clouds without first acquiring a Cloud Flower but once they have it they can spawn their own temporary clouds to be used as platforms.
+- Double subverted as well as invoked, at least as far as playable characters are concerned, in Super Mario Galaxy and Super Mario Galaxy 2.
+Mario and Luigi can't stand on clouds without first acquiring a Bee Mushroom or Cloud Flower, but once they have either of the two, they can stand on clouds like platforms.
+The latter power-up also lets them spawn their own temporary clouds to be used as platforms.

 - In Sky Sanctuary in Sonic & Knuckles, solid clouds serve as trampolines in order to reach higher areas.
 This is carried over into its appearance in Sonic Generations.